HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

 The majority of adult patients with mastocytosis show a point mutation of the KIT gene in codon 816.
-Rarer are other mutations see below.
-Functions of KIT see there.
+Rarer are other mutations (see under Functions of KIT).
 This activating mutation of the pro-oncogene c-Kit encodes a mast cell growth factor receptor, also called stem cell factor (SCF), which activates cellular proliferation while preventing apoptosis of mast cells.

 In juvenile mastocytosis, the activating c-Kit mutation is rarely found and only in cases characterized by a persistent and progressive course.
 In contrast, an inactivating c-Kit mutation at codon 839 is frequently found in juvenile mastocytosis.

 ManifestationThis section has been translated automatically.

 Bi- (or tri-) phasic age of onset:

 - In about 55% of all patients, the initial symptoms are found in infancy (< 2 years of age).
 In childhood mastocytoses, about 90% manifest within the first two years of life; of these, 75% as maculopapular mastocytosis, 20% as mastocytomas, 5% as diffuse forms).

 - In about 10% of all patients, the first symptoms occur at the age of 2-15 years.

 - In about 35% of all patients the first symptoms occur in adulthood.

 Clinical featuresThis section has been translated automatically.